 If you have undergone surgery on your meniscus then your physician will quickly get you on the path to rehabilitation.
 Now, the aggressiveness of the rehabilitation efforts will depend on a variety of factors including (but not limited to): your age, the state of your injury before surgery, the location of the meniscus tear (is enough blood supply available?) and how soon will you return to normal activity.

 Usually, for quicker rehabilitation a partial meniscectomy will be performed.
 For meniscal repair surgery, however, the rehabilitation efforts can vary widely.
 It's important to be aware of the risks you may face with any procedure intended to fix or relieve pain from your meniscus injury.

-It is quite common to have a tendon or liagment injury at the sametime as a meniscus damage.
-The type of surgery you require will depend on the size, shape and location of your meniscus injury.
+It is quite common to have a tendon or ligament injury at the same time as a meniscus damage.

 When it comes to meniscus surgery there are common procedures that are used to treat your meniscus tear.
-If it has been determined by your doctor, physician or orthopaedic surgeon that you require meniscus surgery to fix your meniscus tear, they may fix your meniscus with one of the following surgeries:
+What type of surgery will you require to repair your torn meniscus:

 - Open Knee Surgery